johnrearden/strings_attached/README.md

     - JUST-BEATS-GOOGLE-API-KEY - You need a Google cloud account to get the API key for social sign in.
     - SELENIUM_TEST_USERNAME, SELENIUM_TEST_PASSWORD, SELENIUM_FIXTURE_USERNAME, SELENIUM_FIXTURE_PASSWORD:
         If you are the project assessor, these settings can be accessed through Code Institute.
 They are required to run the Selenium tests using the fixtures included in the project.
 Standard Django automated tests do not require these variables to run.

-## Testing the app locally
-1. Open a terminal and enter the command : `python3 manage.py test`.
-Testing the front-end with Selenium requires (on a linux system) requires both Chromium and chromedriver to be installed, and chromedriver must be added to the PATH variable. chromedriver version should match the version of Chrome installed on the system: most recent versions can be found here - https://chromedriver.chromium.org/downloads
-2. To test only the Django code, enter the command : <br/>`python3 manage.py test beats_app.test_views beats_app.test_models beats_app.test_forms`

 [Return to top](#Strings_attached)